programminghistorian/jekyll/index.md

 All tutorials that appear on the Programming Historian have been rigorously peer reviewed and copy edited.
 Each lesson is guided through the review process by one of our editors who are assigned to the piece.
 Review involves a thorough exchange with the editor to ensure the lesson works and that all concepts are explained fully for a non-specialist reader, before the tutorial is sent to external reviewers to test it and provide further comments.
 We aim to return reviewed material to authors quickly, but our first priority is always to ensure a quality product.

 We strive to ensure all tutorials are functional on their date of publication.
 From time to time technology changes and tutorials cease to function as intended.
 If this happens, please [report it](https://github.com/programminghistorian/jekyll/wiki/Reporting-Issues) and we will assign an editor to fix the problem.

+Funding & Ownership
+---

+The Programming Historian is a volunteer-led initiative, controlled entirely by its editorial board with the help of community contributors.
+It is not a legal entity, and does not currently receive direct funding from any source.

+The project is grateful for past support by the Network in Canadian History & Environment ([NiCHE](http://niche-canada.org/)), and for ongoing server space from the Roy Rosenzweig Centre for New Media ([RRCHNM](http://chnm.gmu.edu/)).

+This project is our attempt to demonstrate what open access academic publishing can and should be.
+Please tell your librarian to include the project in your library catalogue.